apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 -----------
 Dante's socks proxy is an optional container that can be used to provide browsers and other clients the ability to resolve DNS queries and network connectivity directly on the tcnet bridged interface.
 This is very helpful when running the CDN-In-A-Box stack on OSX/Windows docker host that lacks network bridge/IP-forward support.
 Below is the basic procedure to enable the Socks Proxy support for CDN-in-a-Box:

 #.
-Start the CDN-in-a-Box stack at least once so that the x.509 self-signed certificate authority (CA) is created.
+Start the CDN-in-a-Box stack at least once so that the x.509 self-signed :abbr:`CA (Certificate Authority)` is created.
 #.
-On the host, import and Trust the CA for your target OS.
-See `Trusting the CA`_
+On the host, import and Trust the :abbr:`CA (Certificate Authority)` for your target Operating System.
+See `Trusting the Certificate Authority`_
 #.
-On the host, using either Firefox or Chrome, download the FoxyProxy Standard browser plugin which enables dynamic proxy support via URL regular expression
+On the host, using either Firefox or Chrome, download the `FoxyProxy browser plugin <https://getfoxyproxy.org/>`_ which enables dynamic proxy support via URL regular expression
 #.
-Once FoxyProxy is installed, click the Fox icon on the upper right hand of the browser window, select 'Options'
+Once FoxyProxy is installed, click the Fox icon on the upper right hand of the browser window, select :guilabel:`Options`
 #.
-Once in Options Dialog, Click 'Add New Proxy' and navigate to the General tab:
+Once in Options Dialog, Click :guilabel:`Add New Proxy` and navigate to the General tab:
 #.
 Fill in the General tab according to the table

 	.. table:: General Tab Values